mggg/GerryChain/docs/user/recom.rst

 that the chain has done a pretty good job of keeping the water districts together while also being sensitive to the municipalities

-# frm: TODO: Change the graph to have blocks of color rather than nodes and edges.
-#
-# I think I have said this elsewhere, but it is actually hard to grok what is
-# going on in the graphs when they have colored nodes and edges.
-Instead, create
-# graphs that look like the first graph in this section - adjacent blocks of color
-# so that all of the blocks merge into areas of the same color.

 .. figure:: ./images/gerrymandria_water_and_muni_aware.png
     :width: 400px
     :align: center